reef-technologies/python-review-zoo/README.md

         job.start_url
     )
 ```
 When the log template line will be extended to accept another parameter, `job.start_url` line has to be deleted and re-added with a `,` after it.
 This may not be very bad, but it makes it harder for the reviewer to see what the change is about.
 If the trailing comma was provided, the diff would show the template change and then a line added.
 Therefore, end the multi-line function calls with a trailing comma.
-The same also applies to lists, sets, dicts and so on, when they are created in multiple lines.
+The same **also applies to lists, sets, dicts and so on**, when they are created in multiple lines.

 ## usage of itertools chain